Caracanthus typicus: Distribution and habitat

 Caracanthus typicus is endemic to the Hawaiian Islands in the eastern central Pacific Ocean where it inhabits reefs as a benthic species which usually lives among the branches of the cauliflower coral (Pocillopora meandrina).

 Biology

 Caracanthus typicus will move deeper into the coral if disturbed and it has venomous spines in its fins.

 Conservation

 Caracanthus typicus is endemic to the Hawaiian Islands, being associated with coral reefs, and, in particular, the cauliflower coral.
-Based on the area of coral reef in the Hawaiian Islands, this species has a very limited distributio which is near to the threshold for the IUCN to classify it as Vulnerable.
+Based on the area of coral reef in the Hawaiian Islands, this species has a very limited distribution which is near to the threshold for the IUCN to classify it as Vulnerable.
 There have been localised declines in coral cover due to overfishing, climate change, pollution and invasive species in Hawaii and it is thought that there has been a continuing decline in habitat quality.
 Due to the ain threat of habitat degradation, it is estimated that this species occurs at between 2 and 6 locations and the IUCN list this species as Near Threatened.